Vadhavan Port: Approach channel

 A 4 km long approach channel outside breakwater will be connect the 17.5 m CD deep water body of Arabian sea to the harbour for ships movement.
 The approach channel has a design depth of 20 m and a minimum width of 732 m, but the harbor depth of 17.5 m CD (1st phase) will allow vessels of 14.5 m draft to enter and exit the harbour without tidal support.
 However, the mean sea level (MSL) observed in the port area is 2.8 m, which increases the depth of the approach channel and harbour.
 The depth of the inner channel and manoeuvring area will be more than 19.5 m with minimum tidal advantage; vessels with a draft of 16.5 m are capable of navigating in this water depth.

 Container terminal

 Initial plans to build the port include four container terminals in the first phase; each terminal consists of 2 berths with a 1000 m long wharf.
 The deck height of the wharves is 7.6 m above the chart datum or mean lower low water (MLLW).
 Each berth of these terminals will have facilities for handling vessels with a maximum length of 400 m and a beam of 61 m.

+Vadhavan airport

+There are plans to develop an offshore airport on an artificial island adjacent to the sea port which will be the first in the country.
+The airport will be similar to the Hong Kong International Airport and Kansai International Airport.
+As of 26 February 2025, the project received approval from the environment and defence ministries.
+A feasibility study will be conducted by the Airports Authority of India (AAI) before an investment is finalised.
+The location is 125 km from the Mumbai International Airport.
+The airport will be integrated with other transport infrastructure like the Vadhavan Port, metro link to Western Railway zone, Mumbai–Ahmedabad high-speed rail corridor, Delhi–Mumbai Expressway, Uttan–Virar Sea Link as well as an eight-lane road link with the Mumbai Metropolitan Region.

+As of 25 January 2026, the project is estimated to cost ₹45000 crore, which includes ₹25000 crore earmarked for land reclamation.
+The airport will have an annual capacity of 90 million passengers and 3 million metric tonnes of cargo.
+The pre-feasibility study is being conducted by the Maharashtra Airport Development Company since 2025 and is nearing completion.
+The airport will feature two parallel runways.